stucox/scSplitDateTime/README.md

 ## Why?

 At time of writing, Opera is the only browser which has implemented the HTML5 datetime input type.
-Google Chrome has implemented the date input type but not the time input type, while Safari, Firefox and IE have implemented neither.
+Google Chrome has implemented the date and time input types separately, while Safari, Firefox and IE have implemented none of these.
 Also, many JavaScript libraries provide date input widgets and time input widgets, but there are few combined datetime widgets (and those that do exist are a bit rubbish).

 So, splitting a datetime input allows you to:

-* Use Google Chrome's native date input, while using a plugin to add a time widget
+* Use Google Chrome's native date and time widgets
 * Use your favourite date and time widget plugins together as one
 * Use HTML5 standards, even when support is partial
 * Separate your server-side logic from browser limitations (as far as the server's concerned, it's just a datetime field)